leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/misc.rst

    Suzanne dissected neatly.

-Selected
-   This option separates the selection to a new object.
-All Loose Parts
+Selection
-   Separates the mesh in its unconnected parts.
+   Separates the selected elements.
 By Material
-   Creates separate mesh objects for each material.
+   Separates fragments based on the materials assigned to the different faces.
+By Loose Parts
+   Creates one object for every independent (disconnected) fragment of the original mesh.

 .. seealso::